Who We Are

 How to Help

-GoDaddy is one of approximately 70 organizations that offered Special Awards at the Intel International Science and Engineering Fair (Intel ISEF) in 2013.
+GoDaddy is one of approximately 70 organizations that offered Special Awards at Intel International Science and Engineering Fair (Intel ISEF) 2013.
 Special Award organizations select their own judges and criteria for determining winners.
 Intel ISEF 2013 was the first time GoDaddy sponsored awards at Intel ISEF.
 Answers below were provided by Tyler Butler, Director of Community Outreach.

 Can you tell us about GoDaddy and why scientific research is important to it?